Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - I want to be able to play the game again when I run out of rounds and the game ends.

 **All users want to be able to access, interact and comfortably view the game on mobile devices**

-# Description

-Quantum Duels is a simple interactive online game which follows the rules of Rock, Paper, Scissors, Lizard, Spock but with a quantum twist!
-Which gives the user the opportunity to test their skills and strategies against a quantum opponent (computer).

 ## Features